The West Bridgford School

 How does the school evaluate the effectiveness of its provision for pupils with special educational needs?

-The majority of pupils have SEND that can be met within the classroom setting with reasonable adjustments.
-Your child’s progress is monitored by their class teacher and Head of Department, however the SENCO reviews the progress of all pupils with SEN regularly and will contact parents and teachers should concerns arise.
+We embrace the ethos that for the majority of student the majority of the time the best place for their learning needs to be met is within the classroom with a subject specialist.
+The majority of pupils have SEND that can be met within the classroom setting with reasonable adjustments with Quality First and adaptive teaching.
+Your child’s progress is monitored by their class teacher and Head of Department, however the SENCo and wider intervention team reviews the progress of all pupils with SEN regularly and will contact parents and teachers should concerns arise.
 Parents are also welcome to contact the SEN Team if they have any concerns which they feel relate directly to their child’s SEND.

 What is the school’s approach to teaching pupils with special educational needs?

-All teachers at The West Bridgford School are teachers of SEN and staff receive regular training on meeting the needs of different and individual learners.
-Information on your child’s needs in on SIMs and is easily accessible to all staff.
+All teachers at The West Bridgford School embrace the understanding that all teachers of SEN and staff receive regular professional growth sessions on meeting the needs of different and individual learners.
+Information on your child’s needs in on ClassCharts and is easily accessible to all staff.
+All students with a K or E code have a one page profile which is a comprehensive document outlining provision and adaptations as well as students’ thoughts and how they may present in the classroom setting; students with a D code have a pupil passport which outlines areas of need and adaptations within the classroom.
 Furthermore, there are trained staff within the Inclusion team to work with pupils in lessons, on a 1:1 basis or small groups.

 Where can I find further information on your Inclusion policies?